mongodb/docs/source/includes/api/list-tables/users/create-new-user-response.rst

    * - | ``user``
        | ``.mobileNumber``
      - string
-     - Mobile number of the |mms| user.
+     - Mobile number of the new |mms| user.

    * - | ``user``
        | ``.roles``
      - array of objects
-     - :doc:`Roles </reference/user-roles>` assigned to this new user.
+     - :doc:`Roles </reference/user-roles>` assigned to the new |mms|
+       user.

    * - | ``user``
        | ``.roles.groupId``
      - string
-     - Unique identifier for the project in which the user has the specified role.
+     - Unique identifier for the project in which the new |mms| user has the specified role.

        .. cond:: onprem